 U.S. group raises pricing recommendation for Gilead's remdesivir in COVID-19

-Gilead Sciences Inc's antiviral remdesivir could be priced up to $5,080 per course based on benefits shown in COVID-19 patients, a U.S. drug pricing group suggested on Wednesday, raising its prior recommendation of around $4,500.
+Gilead Sciences Inc's antiviral remdesivir could be priced up to $5,080 per course based on benefits shown in COVID-19 patients, a U.S. drug pricing research group suggested on Wednesday, above its prior recommendation of around $4,500.

-The Boston-based Institute for Clinical and Economic Review (ICER), however, suggested a lower price range of around $2,520 to $2,800, if steroid dexamethasone were to be cleared for use in COVID-19.
-The cheap and widely used steroid has been hailed as a breakthrough after it was found to reduce death rates in severely ill patients.
+The Institute for Clinical and Economic Review (ICER) said its recommendation change stemmed from recent clinical data, updated cost estimates, public comments and interactions with Gilead.
+However, Boston-based ICER suggested a lower price range of around $2,520 to $2,800, if steroid dexamethasone were to be cleared for use in COVID-19.
+The cheap and widely used steroid was found to reduce death rates in severely ill patients in a study earlier this month.

+What Gilead could charge for remdesivir in the United States after its pledged donations are used up has been a topic of intense debate, with experts suggesting that Gilead would need to avoid the appearance of taking advantage of a health crisis for profits.
+Remdesivir reduced hospital stays by 31%, compared to a placebo, in a clinical trial released in late April.

+Gilead said it was reviewing the full report by ICER to understand what factors were considered.
+"Post-donation, we are committed to making remdesivir both accessible and affordable to governments and patients around the world," a Gilead spokesman said in an email.

 - READ MORE ON: